jsonql-org/jsonql/README.md

 and its the core system that drive a (near) real time system that serve up over 7000 handsets in UK, it provides near real time railway information for the largest train company in the country.

-And lots happens, and kind of stop on the development, but I keep thinking about the short coming of this system, namely the socket part and performance, because trying to mix a CORS http system with socket is no easy task.
+Lots happens since, and the development were on and off, but I keep thinking about the short coming of this system, namely the socket part and performance, because trying to mix a CORS http system with socket is no easy task.

 In V.2 I change the approach from one big system to many smaller parts that provide distinctive feature,